Masquerade-Circus/buffalo-bench/README.md

 * `getSortedBenchmarksBy(sortedBy: CompareBy)`: Get the benchmarks sorted by a given `CompareBy` metric.
 * `getFastest(sortedBy: CompareBy)`: Get the fastest benchmark in the suite sorting by the given `CompareBy` metric.
 * `getSlowest(sortedBy: CompareBy)`: Get the slowest benchmark in the suite sorting by the given `CompareBy` metric.
-* `CompareFastestWithSlowest(compareBy: CompareBy)`: Compare the fastest benchmark with the slowest benchmark sorting by the given `CompareBy` metric.
+* `compareFastestWithSlowest(compareBy: CompareBy)`: Compare the fastest benchmark with the slowest benchmark sorting by the given `CompareBy` metric.
 * `run`: Async method that runs the suite.
 * `toJSON`: Return a JSON representation of the suite.